arun-kr-reddy/notes/computer_architecture.md

 - [Hamming code in hardware](https://www.youtube.com/watch?v=h0jloehRKas)

 ## introduction
 - **computer architecture:** is the science & art of designing computing platforms
+  why art?: we don't know the future applications/users/market
 - **abstraction:** higher level only needs to know about the interface to the lower level, not how the lower level is implemented
   **levels of transformation:** improves productivity by creates abstractions, no need to worry about decisions made in underlying levels
   ***breaking the abstraction layers and knowing what is underneath enables you to understand & solve problems***